Nethish100/campus_network_cisco/README.md

     ```
 2. **Open the .pkt File**:
     - Open Cisco Packet Tracer.
-    - Open the `NetworkSimulation.pkt` file located in the cloned repository.
+    - Open the `MINI PROJECT CISCO.pkt` file located in the cloned repository.